-The master parts list is more than a list of uniquely numbered and named parts.
-It encompasses all you need to know to order, build, receive, and qualify your parts — drawings, specifications, the approved manufacturers list (AML) and the approved vendors list (AVL).
+The master parts list (or item master) is more than a list of uniquely numbered and named parts.
+It encompasses everything you need to know to order, build, receive, and qualify your parts — drawings, specifications, the approved manufacturers list (AML), and the approved vendors list (AVL).
 Check out our Item Master PDF/Excel templates to learn more.

 As this information is gathered and put in the centralized, revision-controlled master parts list, many different departments within a company will have a common reference point for part information.

-With a centralized master parts list, it is easier to unearth, and then repair, gaps in required data, which will reduce the risk of costly purchasing mistakes.
-Make sure to establish a list of current acceptable parts to reduce the likelihood of incorporating obsolete components into new designs.
+With a centralized master parts list, it is easier to unearth, and then repair gaps in required data, which will reduce the risk of costly purchasing mistakes.
+Make sure to establish a list of currently acceptable parts to reduce the likelihood of incorporating obsolete components into new designs.

 Four tips for mastering your master parts list: